peopledoc/vault-cli/CONTRIBUTING.rst

 .. code-block:: console

-    $ ./dev-env auth token  # Identify with a token - recommanded
+    $ ./dev-env auth token  # Identify with a token - recommended
     $ ./dev-env auth userpass  # Identify with a username and password
     $ ./dev-env auth cert  # Identify with a certificate